darthbutcher/WebhookDataReceiver/README.md

 ### This bot requires intermediate knowledge of discord and not for a beginner user.
 ## Join my discord server: https://discord.gg/BthYK68

+# Subscriptions

+- Subscription commands can only be used in the command channel set in the pokebot_config.json.
+- Type `.help` (or whatever prefix you set) for command instructions.
+- Rewards that users can subscribe to are set in `quest_config.json` in the configs folder.
+These are case sensitive and the Encounter rewards must state "Encounter" after the pokemon name just as the example shows.